Sambruk/Open-Meal/website/docs/API/data_providers.md

 sidebar_position: 3
 ---

-# Providers
+# Data providers

-A provider is an implementor of the API that can enable access to organisations and third-party developers interested in using it.
+A Data provider is an implementor of the API that can enable access to organisations and third-party developers interested in using it.

-## Known providers
+## Known Data providers

-You can issue a GET request to the following URL to get an up-to-date list of data providers supporting  version 3.x of the Open Meal API.
+You can issue a GET request to the following URL to get an up-to-date list of dataProviders supporting version 3.x of the Open Meal API.

 It will list a number of properties including the `baseUrl` which should be used in all Open Meal requests towards the provider.